 The bacteria in your gut are not excluded from change during your pregnancy, but if dairy is more agreeable to your stomach lately, it might be because the bacteria in your gut are helping you digest it.

-During pregnancy, it also takes your food longer to move through your digestive system.
+During pregnancy, it also takes your food longer to move through your digestive tract.
 This gives your gut extra time to fully digest and absorb the food you eat.

 Can Lactose Intolerance Affect Pregnancy or my Baby?

 Calcium, vitamin D, iodine, and protein are all essential nutrients to support a healthy pregnancy.
 Some of the best food sources of these nutrients also happen to be dairy products.
-For this reason, many healthcare providers encourage pregnant women to eat dairy.
+For this reason, many healthcare providers encourage pregnant women to eat dairy foods.

-Initially, it can be worrying if you are suddenly unable to tolerate much dairy.
+Initially, it can be worrying if you are suddenly unable to tolerate much dairy foods.
 The good news is that being lactose intolerant itself has little to no effect on your baby.

-If high-lactose foods bother your stomach, it is worth determining alternative food sources of the nutrients typically found in dairy.
+If high-lactose foods bother your stomach, it is worth determining alternative food sources of the beneficial nutrients typically found in milk products.

 For starters, many folks who are lactose intolerant can still tolerate some smaller amounts of lactose.
 Yogurt, ice cream, and aged cheeses (such as cheddar and parmesan) tend to be lower in lactose.
 Lactose-free versions of milk and ice cream are also available in many areas.

-- Non-dairy calcium sources include: fortified juices and cereals, tofu, sardines, beans, and leafy greens, and broccoli (source: NIH).
+- Non-dairy sources of calcium include: fortified juices and cereals, tofu, sardines, beans, and leafy greens, and broccoli (source: NIH).

 - Non-dairy iodine sources include: enriched breads and pastas, fish and shellfish, seaweed, and of course, iodized salt (source: NIH).